Terlam/gatsby-startbootstrap/content/sections/1-Services.en.md

   {
     iconName: "LaptopIcon",
     header: "Website Development",
     content: "We can design and build you a high quality website using the latest web tehnologies.
-Whether you're a small or meduium sized business we can help you get started."
+Whether you're a small or medium sized business we can help you get started."
   },
   {
     iconName: "PaletteIcon",